Shortage of London black cabs feared after fare snub

 Cabbies, known for their strong opinions and jovial banter, are also angry they will be barred from using the 50 kms of Games Lanes specially designated to ferry athletes, officials, the media and VIPs to venues on time.

-The Licensed Taxi Drivers' Association LTDA.L union said between 30 percent and 50 percent of its members did not intend to work during this period.
+The Licensed Taxi Drivers' Association (LTDA) union said between 30 percent and 50 percent of its members did not intend to work during this period.

 "There is a very real risk that there is going to be a shortage of cabs during the Olympics," Steve McNamara, LTDA general secretary, said.
 "Just give us access to the lanes.
 It's easy."

-London's narrow roads get notoriously congested, and transport has been a major concern of the International Olympic Committee IOC.L.
+London's narrow roads get notoriously congested, and transport has been a major concern of the International Olympic Committee (IOC).

 The LTDA, which represents up to 10,000 of the capital's 25,000 black cabs, proposed allowing drivers to use weekend and night-time premium rates during the Olympics, to entice some back onto the roads.